Suunto has started September with an update of all its current products. This includes not only watches, but also the mobile app.

 This information will appear on the compass screen which, as I said earlier, can now be activated within the mid-activity navigation options.

 Finally, waypoints now show the name you created them with.
 This is the part that is available on Suunto 5.

 SuuntoPlus is a feature that was added a few months ago.
-This is a kind of sandbox in which Suunto can add different functions much faster than if they have to code it into the firmware.
+It is a kind of "sandbox" in which Suunto can add different functions much faster than if you have to introduce it in the firmware.

 They are like small applications that can be added to the sport profile before starting the activity.
 After selecting it, it will appear as a new data screen within the profile.
 Previously Suunto had added screens with Strava or TrainingPeaks metrics, but with today's update they add several features made in-house.

 Here are the new features offered in SuuntoPlus:

 - Loop - Lap Timer (Power)